henrik/styleguide/README.markdown

 Don't forget the `|` or YAML will fold your newlines.

+If parts of your app don't need translation, or not to as many languages, just use multiple `.yml` files.
+You can send some to translators and run tests against them to ensure they match up, while other parts can be treated differently.

 Don't include markup in the translations.
 Instead, group translation parts under one key to help the translator:

 ```yaml